Oktoberfest ecological

 Water recycling

-Since 1998, water has been saved at the Wiesn with the help of a recycling project.in some of the festival halls (e.g. Hacker Festzelt, Hofbräu, Löwenbräu and Paulaner Festzelt) and in the chicken restaurants, such as ‘Zum Stiftl’, resource-saving grey waterresource-saving grey water utilisation systems are in use Thanks to cascade utilisation, the rinse water from the beer mug washers is not channelled into the sewer but used for the tent toilets.
+Since 1998, water has been saved at the Wiesn with the help of a recycling project: resource-saving gray water utilization systems are in use in some big tents and Hühnerbvraterien (chicken rotisseries).
+Through cascade utilization, the rinse water from the beer mug washing machines is not discharged into the sewer system, but is used for the tent toilets.

 Fresh drinking water

-This also avoids plastic waste: since last year, Munich's fresh drinking water has been available free of charge.
-After last year's great success, SWM is increasing the number to nine this year.
+This also avoids plastic waste: since 2023 Munich's fresh drinking water has been available free of charge.
+After the great success, SWM is increasing the number to ten this year.
 They are installed on the outside walls of the WC facilities in the centre delivery street (behind the beer tents), at the entrance to the Familienplatzl, at the Wiesn entrance on Esperantoplatz and at the Oide Wiesn event.

 Organic delicacies